ast2u/Python-Phishing-Detector/README.md

 # Python-Phishing-Detector
-A Python Project that detects if the url that you inputted is a phishing site.
+A Python/JupyterNotebook Project that detects if the url that you inputted is a phishing site.

 It uses algorithm and Machine Learning to know if the website is a phishing site.
 The algorithm use is: